brahianrosswill/ComfyUI-DGLS/README.md

 * **ComfyUI** (CUDA‑enabled PyTorch).
 * **GPU:** Any CUDA‑capable GPU.
 * **System RAM:** 32GB+ recommended if you plan to enable overlap/pinning.
 16GB can work, 64GB+ is best.
 * **Currently only working with diffusion models: Any workflow with 'Load Diffusion Model' official node should be fine with this swapped for it.
 OmniGen not working atm.

   ---

+## Updating (Custom Nodes)

+-- If update the node please recreate node through the menu to prevent comfy's cache system holding on to previous versions.

+---